 - Protect Against Differential Temperature Expansion/Contraction: Because steel and concrete thermally expand and contract at different rates minimum coverages have been established to provide protection against seasonal temperature changes.
 Differential movement results in cracks in the concrete.

 - Protect Against Moisture Infiltration – Freeze/Thaw Damage: Any of the above issues will result in cracked concrete.
 Cracks allow for moisture infiltration through the concrete surface and into all adjacent voids.
-When water freezes, it expands approximately 9%.
-The trapped, frozen water causes pressures which ruptures the concrete from the inside out.
-Results being larger cracks, scaling and crumbled concrete.
+When water freezes, it expands by approximately 9%.
+The trapped, frozen water causes pressures that rupture the concrete from the inside out.
+The results are larger cracks, scaling, and crumbled concrete.